aiagarwa/KDE-Project/README.md

 3. Go to Setup > Repositories > Create new repository
 4. Give a name to the repository, select Ruleset `OWL-Max (Optimized)`, enter Base URL `http://www.semanticweb.org/kde/ontologies/sport-events#` and click Create repository
 5. Go to Import > RDF and click on Upload RDF Files
-6. Upload our triplestore into this repository: `data/triplestore.ttl`
+6. Upload our ontology and uplifted data into this repository: `assets/FootballEventsOntology.owl` and `assets/UpliftedData.ttl`
-7. Click on Import button of the uploaded file, leave parameters as default and click on Import button
+7. For each uploaded file, click on Import button, leave parameters as default and click on Import button
 8. Go to Setup > Repositories and click on the Link icon to copy the URL of the previously created repository
 9. Use this URL as FLASK_TRIPLESTORE_URL environment variable (see below)